Code-Institute-Submissions/raphaelmar-Milestone-project-1/readme.md

 For my project I chose to create a website to display some of the most recent artwork of a painter (also my dad!) and provide a contact form for potential buyers (even though the site does not actually include any back-end functionality).

 <h2>UX</h2>
 I wanted my design to be simple, intuitive and discreet so that a user's attention is drawn to the artwork itself rather than the site's design.
-Therefore I opted for a black and white background image, with transparent navbar and footer.
+Therefore, I opted for a black and white background image, with transparent navbar and footer.
 The site is made up of 5 pages, the landing page, 2 galleries (1 for watercolours, 1 for acrylics), a timeline of past exhibitions and a contact page.
 I used one font called "Dosis" throughout the site as I thought its soft rounded edges suited the nature of this site, it's rather informal and unobstrusive.
 The 3 main pages are built around the same design, a jumbotron displaying some artwork and titles cover the major part of the viewport and the user is encouraged to scroll down, as the introductory text (on the landing page) and the galleries are only partly displayed.
 The site is responsive and the same effect occurs on mobile devices and larger devices.
 The artwork itself is primarily displayed through thumbnail images, a larger image then opens onto a separate tab.
-Although, not the most elegant of solutions to display the larger pictures, is was the only one that was technically accesible for me at this stage, I did try to use modals or lightboxes, rather unsuccessfully!
+Although, not the most elegant of solutions to display the larger pictures, is was the only one that was technically accesible for me at this stage, I did try to use modals or lightboxes, but rather unsuccessfully!
 This is one aspect that I would like to go back to in the future when I continue to develop this site.

 <h2>Features</h2>

 *The Landing page*

-The user is presented with a navbar a jumbotron a text section, links to the galleries and a footer.
+The user is presented with a navbar, a jumbotron, a text section, links to the galleries and a footer.
 The Jumbotron gives a taste of the artwork, whilst displaying the artist name and the series title clearly.
 The text section (in French) presents the user with the artistic concept of this series, and the two pictures are links to the galleries, the user is informed of this by the pointer and the slight colour change of the image card on hover.
 The footer provides some basic information, a downloadable item (a price list, in reality just a blank document), and links to social media (empty links), again the user is informed of the clickable nature of these elements on hover.

 *The galleries*